 - History of China

-- History of medicine in China
+- History of science and medicine in China

 - Late imperial Chinese society and culture